huan/file-box/README.md

 Environment variables can be used to control some behavior.

 - `FILEBOX_HTTP_TIMEOUT` [default=60000] Socket idle timeout when FileBox downloads data from URL.
 For example, when the network is temporarily interrupted, the request will be considered as failed after waiting for a specified time.
+- `NO_SLICE_DOWN` [default=false] Whether to turn off slice downloading.
+If the network is unstable, an error while downloading the file will cause the file download to fail.
+If it is not closed, the file will be divided into multiple fragments for downloading, and breakpoint re-downloading is supported.
+- `HTTP_CHUNK_SIZE` [default=524288] When downloading a file using slicing, the number of bytes in each slice.

 ## SCHEMAS